 CMTS’s Sixth Quarry Farm Weekend Symposium was organized by Ben Click (St. Mary’s College of Maryland) and offered various critical examinations of the natural world in Twain’s writing: as nature writing similar to the ecocritical discourse of Thoreau, Dillard, and Abbey; as exploration of the aesthetic nexus between art and nature; as commentary on animal welfare; and as analysis of the intersection between nature and culture.
 Moreover, the papers cut across all periods of Twain’s writing life and furthered the claim of Twain as a forerunner to mid-20th to early 21st century writers such as Krutch, Cuppy, Abbey, Kingsolver, Quammen, and Gessner who now offer comic responses to nature as well as recognize the intrinsically humorous place of humanity in nature.

-CMTS partnered with Mark Twain Annual, and a number of the presenters will be featured in a special issue of the Annual in 2019.
+CMTS partnered with Mark Twain Circle of America, and a number of the presenters will be featured in a special issue of the Mark Twain Annual in 2019.

 Michael P. Branch delivered the keynote address.
 Branch is a writer of creative nonfiction and humor, who focuses on the environment and the life in the American West.
 Branch is also professor of literature and environment at the University of Nevada, Reno.
 He has published five books and more than two hundred essays, articles, and reviews.